DM$^2$: Decentralized Multi-Agent Reinforcement Learning for Distribution Matching: Background

 In a multi-agent setting, for agent $i$,

-refers to the marginal state-action visitation distribution of agent $i$'s policy $\pi_i$, given the other agents' policies $\pi_{i-}$. \citet{ho2016generative} show that in the single agent setting, a policy that minimizes the mismatch of its state-action visitation distribution to the one induced by the expert's trajectories and maximizes its causal entropy $H(\pi)$ is a solution to the $\mathtt{RL} \circ \mathtt{IRL}( \pi_E)$ problem.
+refers to the marginal state-action visitation distribution of agent $i$'s policy $\pi_i$, given the other agents' policies $\pi_{i-}$.
+In the single agent setting, a policy that minimizes the mismatch of its state-action visitation distribution to the one induced by the expert's trajectories and maximizes its causal entropy $H(\pi)$ is a solution to the $\mathtt{RL} \circ \mathtt{IRL}( \pi_E)$ problem \citep{ho2016generative}.
+That is, distribution matching is a solution to the imitation learning problem.

-\citet{Guan2021WhenWG} showed that in the single-agent case, the GAIL algorithm converges to the expert policy under a variety of policy gradient techniques, including TRPO \cite{schulman2015trpo}.
-Let $r_\phi$ be a reward function (discriminator) parameterized by $\phi$, and let $\psi(\phi)$ be a convex regularizer. \citet{Guan2021WhenWG} formulate the GAIL problem as the following min-max problem:
+\citet{Guan2021WhenWG} showed that in the single-agent case, the \textsc{gail} algorithm converges to the expert policy under a variety of policy gradient techniques, including TRPO \cite{schulman2015trpo}.
+Let $r_\phi$ be a reward function (based on a discriminator) parameterized by $\phi$, and let $\psi(\phi)$ be a convex regularizer. \citet{Guan2021WhenWG} formulate the \textsc{gail} problem as the following min-max problem:

 where $V(\pi, r) = \E_{s_0 \sim \rho_0} \E_\pi [\sum_{t=0}^\infty \gamma^t r_{i, t}]$ is the expected return from some start state when following policy $\pi$ and using reward function $r$.

 In the multi-agent setting, imitation learning has the added complexity that the expert trajectories are generated by the interaction of multiple expert policies $\langle \pi_{E_0}, \ldots, \pi_{E_K} \rangle$.
 Successful imitation in this setting thus involves the coordination of all $K$ agents' policies.